HollyESmith/Credit_Risk_Analysis/README.md

 >![Summary stats](https://user-images.githubusercontent.com/97558998/173938367-b1704514-e8ec-4b78-a385-393c01989ab2.png)

 The Easy Ensemble AdaBoost Classifier would be the best model to choose for this dataset, with an accuracy rate of 93%.
-However, the model still has a low precision score for high-risk loans, and even though it’s better than the other models, we would still see a large number of false positives for high-risk loans.
+However, the model still has a low precision score for high-risk loans, and even though it’s better than the other models, we still see a large number of false positives for high-risk loans.
 The high recall scores for both high- and low-risk loans indicate that we would see a very few false negatives.